-Dispute Resolution (DR) Course Code Instructor Chrystie Stewart Course is open to 2L or 3L Course is required Semester fall or winter Credits 3 Days and Times Wednesday at 4:00 to 6:50 p.m.
-Assessment Method CR (credit) or NCG (no 50% participation 50% five assignments (credit given) (i.e. pass/fa ail) Materials There is no required textbook for the course, but the following book is recommended: Roger Fisher and William Ury, Getting to Yes , 3rd edn (Penguin Books, 2011).
+Dispute Resolution (DR) Course Code LAWF 3940 Section Number 01 Instructor Chrystie Stewart Course is open to 2L or 3L Course is required Semester fall or winter Credits 3 3 Days and Times Wednesday at 4:00 to 6:50 p.m.
+Assessment Method CR (credit) or NCG (no credit given) (i.e. pass/fail) Participation: 50% 5 assignments: 5 x 10% = 50% Materials There is no required textbook for the course, but the following book is recommended: Roger Fisher and William Ury, Getting to Yes (3rd edn, Penguin Books, 2011).
 Calendar Description This course provides an overview of the spectrum of the consensual dispute resolution process, including negotiation, collaborative lawyering, mediation, and judicial dispute resolution (JDR).
 Interest-based bargaining and mediation are emphasized.
-Other Information By the end of the course, students should be able to: 1. identify the difference between positional bargaining and interest based negotiations; 2. demonstrate a working knowledge of value based negotiations; 3. articulately express their thoughts verbally while engaging in debate; 4. identify legal issues and potential remedies in order to create a negotiation map; 5. draft a mediation brief; 6. conduct a mediation; 7. orally advocate for their client in a multi-party negotiation; 8. draft a settlement agreement.
+Other Information This course used to be called Dispute Resolution 2 (DR2).
+It is required in both the original and amended JD programs.
+By the end of the course, students should be able to: 1. identify the difference between positional bargaining and interest based negotiations; 2. demonstrate a working knowledge of value based negotiations; 3. articulately express their thoughts verbally while engaging in debate; 4. identify legal issues and potential remedies in order to create a negotiation map; 5. draft a mediation brief; 6. conduct a mediation; 7. orally advocate for their client in a multi-party negotiation; 8. draft a settlement agreement.

-Ethical Lawyering Course Code Section Number 01 Instructors Course is open to 2L or 3L Course is required Semester fall Credits 3 Days and Times Monday and Wednesda ay at 11:30 a.m. to 12:50 0 p.m.
-Assessment Method 100% final exam Legal Profession Act, • Legal Professions Ac t, SBC 2024, c 26 Law Society Rules Materials Code of Professional Conduct for BC BC Law Society Website Hearing Decisions: Law Society Notices to the Profession Pro Discipline AdvisoriesBC Court Judgment Website and CanLii This course is an introduction to issues of legal ethics and professional responsibility.
+Ethical Lawyering

+Course Code LAWF 3930 Section Number 01

+Instructors Professor Matt Malone

+Course is open to 2L or 3L Course is required

+Semester fall Credits 3

+Days and Times Monday and Wednesd ay at 11:30 a.m. to 12:50 0 p.m.

+Assessment Method TBC

+Materials TBC

+Calendar Description This course is an introduction to issues of legal ethics and professional responsibility.
 Students become competent at ethical reasoning in the context of legal practice.
-To achieve this goal, the course covers selected topics in the 'law of lawyering' (for example, the Law Society of British Columbia's Code of Professional Conduct), Calendar Description Calcinaar Bescription ethical lawyer.
+To achieve this goal, the course covers selected topics in the 'law of lawyering' (for example, the Law Society of British Columbia's Code of Professional Conduct), but also addresses the general question of what it means to be an ethical lawyer.
 Students are expected to develop their awareness of the various moral values underlying the legal system, and to practice how to weigh and apply those values, and the law of lawyering, to ethical problems.
 Selected topics relating to the regulation of lawyers' ethics are also addressed.

 Other Information